RobustBench: a standardized adversarial robustness benchmark: Analysis

 \textbf{Extra experiments.} In Appendix~\ref{sec:app_additional_analysis}, we show extra experiments related to the points analyzed above and describe some of the implementation details.
 Also, we study how adversarial perturbations transfer between different models.
 We find that adversarial examples strongly transfer from robust to robust, non-robust to robust, and non-robust to non-robust networks.
 However, we observe poor transferability of adversarial examples from robust to non-robust networks.
-Moreover, since prior works \cite{HeiAnd2017, yang2020closer} connected higher smoothness with better robustness, we analyze the smoothness of the models both at intermediate and output layers.
+Finally, since prior works \cite{HeiAnd2017, yang2020closer} connected higher smoothness with better robustness, we analyze the smoothness of the models both at intermediate and output layers.
 This confirms that, for a fixed architecture, standard training yields classifiers that are significantly less smooth than robust ones.
-This illustrates that one can use the collected models to study the \textit{internal} properties of robust networks as well.
+This study of properties of networks illustrates another useful aspect of our Model Zoo.